exslym/exslym/README.md

 ---

-#### Experienced and results-driven Frontend Developer with 5+ years of expertise in JavaScript, TypeScript, and advanced libraries like React, NextJS, and ThreeJS.
+#### I'm an experienced and results-driven Frontend Developer with 6+ years of expertise in JavaScript, React, NextJS, TypeScript, ThreeJS and more.
 Known for delivering interactive and user-focused solutions, I have a strong track record of enhancing user engagement and optimizing frontend performance.

-I am passionate about leveraging the latest technologies to create dynamic digital experiences.
+I'm passionate about leveraging the latest technologies to create dynamic digital experiences.
 With a strong eye for detail and a commitment to quality, I thrive on crafting visually appealing and highly functional web solutions that meet both business and user needs.

 Let's chat and see how we can help each other - whether you're a fellow recruiter, a job seeker, or just someone interested in the industry.